How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 • people from the Chechen Republic – 1.4 million.

-Map of the peoples of Russia - resettlement across the territory of the Russian Federation
+Map of the peoples of Russia - settlement across the territory of the Russian Federation

-The population of the state is not uniformly distributed.
-The number of nationalities living in the Russian Federation, and how they are located throughout the state, is clearly visible on the map below.
+The population of the state is distributed heterogeneously.
+The number of nationalities living in the Russian Federation and how they are located throughout the state can be clearly seen on the map shown below.

 Map of the peoples of Russia (click to enlarge)

-Most of them live in the capital, St. Petersburg, Krasnoyarsk, Novorossiysk and Primorsky regions, the central part of the country.
+Most live in the capital, St. Petersburg, Krasnoyarsk, Novorossiysk and Primorsky regions, and the central part of the country.

 Russians, Tatars and Ukrainians live in the southwest of the country.
 Many representatives from Ukraine are in the Chukotka and Khanty-Mansi regions, in Magadan.

-The rest of the Slavs are settled non-uniformly.
+The rest of the Slavs are settled heterogeneously.
 But a significant number of Poles live only in the Omsk region.
 There are many Belarusians in the capital, St. Petersburg, Kaliningrad, Karelia, Khanty-Mansiysk.
-The Asian part is also home to many diasporas.
+There are also many diasporas living in the Asian part.

 Language families and groups